bem/bem-sdk/packages/naming.presets/README.md

 [RunKit live example](https://runkit.com/migs911/use-another-preset-as-default-via-userdefaults-option).

 If you pass a preset name in the `userDefaults` parameter, it will completely overwrite the default preset.
-For example, all these lines return `two-dashes` preset:
+For example, all these lines return the `two-dashes` preset:

 ```js
 const createPreset = require('@bem/sdk.naming.presets/create');